Kristianmartinw/Kristianmartinw/README.md

 ### Hi there, I'm currently working on an app that auto builds parties for a game and a variety of others.
 I love to apply what I learn and I'm always looking to learn new languages if they can help me build my apps.
-Currently learning typescript.
+Currently learning typescript and checking out Go.

 [![Kristianmartinw's GitHub stats](https://github-readme-stats.vercel.app/api?username=Kristianmartinw&show_icons=true&theme=dracula))]